Mohammed Ariful Islam (footballer)

-Mohammed Ariful Islam (মোহাম্মেদ আরিফুল ইসলাম; born 20 December 1987) is a Bangladeshi footballer who currently plays as a defender for Brothers Union in the Bangladesh Championship League.
-He currently plays as a center back, however earlier on his career he was also deployed as a right back.
-He is a former Bangladesh national football team player, and played for his country from 2006 till 2016.
+Mohammed Ariful Islam (মোহাম্মেদ আরিফুল ইসলাম; born 20 December 1987) is a retired Bangladeshi professional footballer who last plays as a defender for Brothers Union in the Bangladesh Premier League.
+He usually played as a center back, however earlier on his career he was also deployed as a right back.
+He represented the Bangladesh national team between 2006 and 2016.

 Club career

-Ariful started his career with Young Men's Fakirerpool, he then went on to play for minnows Farashganj SC, before going on to get his big move to Mohammedan SC and then Brothers Union.
+Ariful started his career with Little Friends Club, he then went on to play for minnows Young Men's Fakirerpool and Farashganj SC, before getting his big move to Mohammedan SC and eventually Brothers Union.
 He injured his right ankle while playing in Mohammedan during the early years of his career.
-During his time at Sheikh Jamal DC in 2012, Ariful underwent surgery on his right knee and again in 2014, he underwent surgery on his left knee.
-And although he maintained a strict diet of and daily weight training from the beginning, his career could not go back on track, as he dropped out of the national team in 2013.
-He also has the experience of winning several league titles for Abahani Limited and Sheikh Jamal, during his stint with the duo.
-He joined newcomers Saif SC, as they spent big after getting promoted, in 2017.
-The following four years saw Ariful change clubs three times, before returning to Brothers Union in 2021, after 13 years.
+During his time at Sheikh Jamal Dhanmondi Club in 2012, Ariful underwent surgery on his right knee and in 2014, he underwent surgery on his left knee.
+And although he maintained a strict diet and underwent daily weight training from the beginning, he could not get his career back on track, as he dropped out of the national team in 2013.
+He captained Abahani Limited Dhaka to the 2016 Premier League title and made a brief return to the national team.
+In 2017, he joined newcomers Saif SC, as they spent big after getting promoted.
+The following four years saw Ariful changed clubs three times, before returning to Brothers Union in 2021, after 13 years.
 Ariful witnessed the lowest point of his career, as the historic Brothers Union, who were once considered the third biggest club in the country, were relegated from the Bangladesh Premier League.
-This was the clubs first ever taste of relegation since its 72 years existence, in 2021.
+This was the clubs first ever taste of relegation in its 72 years existence.